Joan Coromines

 Joan Coromines i Vigneaux ([ʒuˈaŋ kuɾuˈminəs]; also frequently spelled Joan Corominas; Barcelona, Catalonia, Spain 1905 – Pineda de Mar, Catalonia, Spain, 1997) was a linguist who made important contributions to the study of Catalan, Spanish, and other Romance languages.

-His main works are the Diccionario crítico etimológico de la lengua castellana (1954-1957), in four volumes, first version of his etymological dictionary of Spanish (with an abridged version, Breve diccionario etimológico de la lengua castellana, first published in 1961); the Diccionari etimològic i complementari de la llengua catalana, which investigates the origin of most words in the Catalan language (9 volumes); the Onomasticon Cataloniae, documenting place and person names, old and new, in all the Catalan-speaking territories (8 volumes); and, with José Antonio Pascual, the Diccionario crítico etimológico castellano e hispánico, the most thorough etymological dictionary of Spanish extant today.
+His main works are the Diccionario crítico etimológico de la lengua castellana (1954–1957), in four volumes, first version of his etymological dictionary of Spanish (with an abridged version, Breve diccionario etimológico de la lengua castellana, first published in 1961); the Diccionari etimològic i complementari de la llengua catalana, which investigates the origin of most words in the Catalan language (9 volumes); the Onomasticon Cataloniae, documenting place and person names, old and new, in all the Catalan-speaking territories (8 volumes); and, with José Antonio Pascual, the Diccionario crítico etimológico castellano e hispánico, the most thorough etymological dictionary of Spanish extant today.
 Following this research, he—along with Koldo Mitxelena—made key contributions to the study of the Basque language's geographical extent across the Pyrenees during the early Middle Ages.

-Coromines studied at the University of Barcelona, and started working on linguistics from an early age.
-At the same time, he held strongly Catalanist convictions all his life.
-He was forced into exile after the Spanish Civil War, eventually holding a professorship at the University of Chicago, in 1948.
-He returned to Catalonia later, and spent his last years working on his main works: the etymological dictionaries and the Onomasticon.
+Biography

+Joan Coromines was the son of politician Pere Coromines and pedagogue Celestina Vigneaux, and the brother of mathematician Ernest Corominas and psychoanalyst Júlia Coromines.

+From an early age, he showed interest in linguistics.
+He studied at the Faculty of Philosophy and Letters of the University of Barcelona and completed further studies in several European cities between 1925 and 1929, including Montpellier (where he had to take refuge due to his opposition to the dictatorship of Primo de Rivera), Madrid (where he pursued his doctorate), and Zurich, where he studied with Jakob Jud, who had a strong influence on him.
+He also attended classes by professors such as Grammont and Millardet in Montpellier, and Américo Castro and Ramón Menéndez Pidal in Madrid.

+In 1930 he joined the Institut d'Estudis Catalans, working on Pompeu Fabra’s lexicographic team.
+The following year he defended his doctoral thesis, Vocabulario aranés, and began preparing the Onomasticon Cataloniae, a monumental etymological compilation of Catalan toponyms based on oral surveys, which he completed near the end of his life.

+A declared Catalanist, republican, and opponent of Franco, he went into exile after the Spanish Civil War, living in several countries before obtaining a chair at the University of Chicago in 1946.
+In Argentina, he founded the Institute of Linguistics at the National University of Cuyo in Mendoza, where he also launched the journal Anales del Instituto de Lingüística.
+He became an associate member of the Institut d'Estudis Catalans in 1950 and formally joined in 1952, when he returned to Spain temporarily after thirteen years abroad.